hpc2n/intro-linux/docs/index.md

     - What is Linux and why should I use it?
     - You will learn about
        - the command line interface (CLI)
-       - navigating the file system
+       - navigating and modifying the file tree
            - ls
            - mkdir
            - cd
-           - rm
-           - cp
            - mv
+       - editors on the Linux system
+       - pipes, sorting, filters
            - redirection
            - pipes
            - etc.
-       - editors on the Linux system
-       - pipes, sorting, filters
+       - patterns
-       - patterns, scripting
+       - scripting
-       - data handling
        - some handy hints and tricks

     - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.

-- This is the second instance of this course, and it has been somewhat reworked based on previous participant input.
-We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/0a97qf9A3t" target="_blank">https://forms.office.com/e/0a97qf9A3t</a>
+- This is the third instance of this course, and it has been somewhat reworked based on previous participant input.
+We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/hCGaARFfjJ" target="_blank">https://forms.office.com/e/hCGaARFfjJ</a>

 !!! admonition "Cluster-specific approaches"